 LCNAU Studies in Languages and Cultures

 LCNAU is currently involved in discussions around establishing a publication arm in partnership with a recognized commercial/academic press.
 It is intended that this partnership will enable LCNAU to publish, in open access, its own peer-reviewed colloquium publications, as well as monographs, edited volumes and essays by our members.
 Watch this space …

 A New Publication from LCNAU

 Jean Fornasiero, Sarah M.A.
 Reed, Rob Amery, Eric Bouvet, Kayoko Enomoto and Hui Ling Xu, eds.
 2020.
 Intersections in Language Planning and Policy: Establishing Connections in Languages and Cultures.
-Bern, Springer.
+Switzerland, Springer Nature.

 This volume encompasses the range of issues encountered by language scholars who teach and research in departments of languages and cultures within the higher education system, predominantly in Australia, but touching other universities worldwide.
 Related studies on language planning, methodology or pedagogy have focused on one or more of these same issues, but rarely on their totality.
 The international and local studies featured here focus on language planning, new pedagogies and language reclamation and link to meeting points and commonalities.
 They show that language scholars are increasingly finding themselves on common ground as they tackle issues of policy and practice affecting their field, whether within their institutions, within the tertiary system, or within the framework of government policy.

-This volume, which is based upon a selection of peer-reviewed papers from the LCNAU colloquium of 2017, along with additional commissioned contributions.
+This volume is based upon a selection of peer-reviewed papers from the LCNAU colloquium of 2017, along with additional commissioned contributions.
 It can be purchased in hard copy or as an e-publication, and is also available through most University libraries.
 For more information, click on this link.

 Previous Publications from LCNAU